pawel-id/bir1/README.md

 connects to [REGON service](https://api.stat.gov.pl/Home/RegonApi?lang=en) and returns data in JSON format.

-BIR1 (polish: "Baza Internetowa REGON") is an internal name of of the API service (hence our package name).
+BIR1 (polish: "Baza Internetowa REGON") is an internal name of the API service (hence our package name).

 ## Install